Free Range Eggs

 A healthy, sustainable protein

 Did you know that eggs are nature’s perfect protein?
-The 6 grams of protein found in a Nellie’s Free-Range Egg are made up of all 9 essential amino acids that are vital to our health, making them a complete source of protein.
-Eggs are considered nutrient dense, and for good reason: they're packed with 12 other essential vitamins and nutrients for a mere 70 calories.
+The 6 grams of protein found in a Nellie’s Free-Range Egg are made up of all nine essential amino acids that are vital to our health, making them a complete source of protein.
+Eggs are considered nutrient-dense; for good reason, they're packed with 12 other essential vitamins and nutrients for a mere 70 calories.
 On top of all that, eggs are an incredibly affordable and earth-friendly vegetarian source of protein that everyone can enjoy.

 Raised on small farms with big pastures